 My research interests include social user experience, internet studies, disaster communication, and archival memory.
 I am interested in how people use social media to sort through data, share information with their communities, and validate knowledge.
 For more information about my work, you can view my c.v.

-My work has been funded by the National Endowment for the Humanities (NEH), the Institute of Museum and Library Services (IMLS), and my home institutions.
+My research has been funded by the National Endowment for the Humanities (NEH), the Institute of Museum and Library Services (IMLS), and my home institutions.
 These funded projects include Archive What I See Now, the Digital Dissertation Depository, Analyzing Ojibwe and Cherokee Manuscripts: Proof of Concept for a Digital Archive, and others.

-My recent projects in WIDE include:
+My recent projects in our lab include:

 - Circulating Knowledge.
 This project expands on my earlier work in disaster communication, focusing on how platform technologies and policies affect people’s experiences of knowledge production and distribution.
 Our work is just starting to come out, and you can take a look at our team’s most recent piece on Dark Patterns.

 - Disaster Communication.
 This book was the outcome of a 10-year usability study of how people communicate across digital spaces during times of disaster.
 Take a look at my c.v. to reference the many articles, proceedings papers, book chapters, and presentations about this work.

 - Participatory Memory.
 This project is focused on understanding collective memory produced by a grassroots, participatory culture, specifically looking at how people celebrate and mourn across physical and digital spaces.
 This project has resulted in a digital book project titled Participatory Memory: Fandom Experiences Across Time and Space and my extensive work as the Caretaker of Sherlockian.net.
 As the project leader for Sherlockian.net, I lead a team of curators, students, developers, and advisors as we manage a robust portal with hundreds of pages and curated links dedicated to the international Sherlock Holmes community.